How to Plan a Perfect Italy Road Trip: Complete Guide 2025

 Money talk – let’s be honest about costs.
 Budget travelers can scrape by on €50-80 per day, staying in hostels and eating street food.
 The mid-range is more like €100-150 with decent hotels and restaurant meals.
 Luxury?
 Sky’s the limit, but €200+ daily gets you pretty much anything you want.

 Fuel’s gonna hurt – about €1.70 per liter for gasoline.
 Highway tolls from Milan to Rome run about €35.
-Restaurant meals range from €15-25 for lunch and €25-50 for dinner, depending on where you go.
+Restaurant meals range from €15 to € 25 for lunch and from €25 to € 50 for dinner, depending on the establishment.

 Money-saving hack: Lunch menus are way cheaper than dinner at the same restaurants.
 The aperitivo hour (6-8 PM) often includes enough free snacks to count as dinner if you’re on a tight budget.
 Don’t judge me – those olives and cheese platters add up!